Various types of flours and specific purposes detailed introduction

 Like refined white pastry flour, whole-wheat pastry flour is produced from soft-wheat and it has a fine-texture and a high starch content, however not all of the bran and germ portions of the wheat kernel have been removed during the milling process.
 Because of the presence of some of the bran and germ, pastry items made with whole-wheat pastry flour are more nutritious than pastries made with white pastry flour, but they are not quite as light and airy.

-Need guidance to build a maize flour plant?
+Need guidance to build a wheat flour milling plant?
 We Are a Professional Manufacturer of Maize and Wheat Flour Mill.
 Timely After-sale Service · Professional Supplier · Exported to 120 Countries · 2%-10% Discount

 Types: corn flour mill machine, grain mill, maize machine, wheat flour mill machine, flour mill plants.
 Get in touch with us.